 Bucket List: Learning to surf, Going on the Lord of the Rings tour in New Zealand with my husband and favorite geek.
-Traveling Japan with my daughter Caitlin and to meditate under a blossoming cherry tree.
+Traveling to Japan with my daughter Caitlin and meditating under a blossoming cherry tree.
 Being there for that moment when my son gets to travel to space.

 Director of Creative Experiences, Retreat Experience Coordinator

 RYT200 Yoga Teacher and owner of Higher Altitude Adventures and Compass Car Seats

 Personal Mantra: You were made to do hard things

 Sonja began her yoga journey in a high school gym class, which makes her laugh now.
 Everyone starts somewhere, right?
 She went on to enjoy many different styles of yoga, over the next 20 years.
 She is uniquely well versed in the amazing things a human body is capable of; having worked as a Birth and Postpartum Doula for the past 10 years.
 In 2018 she jumped on the opportunity to begin her registered yoga teacher training, with Mandorla Yoga Institute.
 Through the Mandorla Yoga Institute, she has learned the fundamentals of embodiment restorative, yin and flow yoga practices.
 Embodiment yoga has roots that descend from India via Krishnamacharya in 1888 and is closely associated with Viny Yoga.
 In embodiment yoga, students learn to listen closely to what their bodies really need; in addition to encouraging each individual to not push past their own bodies physical limitations.
 Sonja is excited to bring this style of yoga to the residents in, and around, Airdrie.
 She recognizes the need for this particular style of yoga in Alberta’s fast-paced, often stressful culture.
 She is also excited to bring yoga, and mindfulness practices, into the lives of children and thoroughly enjoys being on her mat with little ones.